dewert99/creusot-experiments/restricted_seperation_logic.md

 Although conceptually there is an implicit precondition and post-condition containing the conjunction of all of the `cell_like_invariant`s added to all functions, they actually don't need to be verified this way.
-Instead, a (possibly empty) subset can be chosen as the additional precondition, and then used as the postcondition and as if it were the additional precondition and postcondition of all the calls it makes.
+Since they are self framing, and independent of parameters, a (possibly empty) subset can be chosen as the additional precondition, and then used as the postcondition and as if it were the additional precondition and postcondition of all the calls it makes.
 `#[pure]` functions don't get any implicit precondition (even conceptually) which allows the to frame regardless of any `cell_like_invariants` that may exist.